-Information systems is a combination of different components that work together.
+The information system is a combination of different components that work together.
 These components are hardware, software, data, people and procedures.
-If you want to learn more about information systems, their types, functions with examples, then let’s read this topic completely.
+This article is about information systems, their types, functions with examples.

 A set of components that work together to produce information is called an information system.
 An information system consists of the following components:

 - A procedure is an instruction or set of instructions used to accomplish an activity.
 An information system provides information for daily, short-term and long-range activities of the users in the organization.